-- the Group Active Ownership Framework, including but not limited to the continuous monitoring of investee issuers on relevant matters (e.g. strategy, financials, risk profile, capital structure, and ESG impact); - the engagement approach also concerning ESG topics; - the behavior of Ins Cos when analyzing the resolutions about the exercise of their voting rights and other rights attached to shares/bonds.
+- the Group Active Ownership Framework, including but not limited to the continuous monitoring of investee issuers on relevant matters (e.g. strategy, financials, risk profile, capital structure, and management of material ESG factors and risks): - the engagement approach also concerning material ESG factors and risk; - the behavior of Ins Cos when analyzing the resolutions about the exercise of their voting rights and other rights attached to shares/bonds.